-- 2. Applicability.
+- 1. Purpose.
+The purpose of this section is to reduce bird mortality from windows or other specific building features known to increase the risk of bird collisions. - Applicability.
 The bird-safe building standards apply to the following types of projects when such projects require a building permit. - (a) New Construction.
 New buildings that are greater than thirty-five (35) feet in height, and that have one or more façades in which glass constitutes fifty (50%) percent or more of the area of an individual facade.
-The bird-safe glazing requirement must be met on any window or unbroken glazed segment with an area of twelve (12) square feet or more located on such façade. - (b) Window Replacement.
+The birdsafe glazing requirement must be met on any window or unbroken glazed segment with an area of twelve (12) square feet or more located on such façade. - (b) Window Replacement.
 On buildings that are greater than thirty-five (35) feet in height, and that have one or more façades in which glass constitutes fifty (50%) percent or more of the area of an individual façade, the replacement of any window or other rigid transparent material with an area of twelve (12) square feet or more.
 The requirement does not apply on existing windows that are not proposed to be replaced. - (c) New or Replaced Glass Structures.
 Any structure that has transparent glass walls or any unbroken glazed segment twenty-four (24) square feet or more in size, including but not limited to freestanding glass walls, wind barriers, skywalks, balconies, greenhouses, and rooftop appurtenances. - 3.
 Exemptions.
-The bird-safe building standards shall not apply to the following: - (a) Historic Structures.
-The replacement of existing glass on historic structures.
-However, the standards shall apply to new exterior additions to historic structures, and new construction on the site of historic structures, that are differentiated from the historic structures, if determined by the Planning Director to be consistent with the Secretary of the Interior's Standards for the Treatment of Historic Properties. - (b) Glazing on Commercial Storefronts.
+The bird-safe building standards shall not apply to the following: - (a) Historical Structures.
+The replacement of existing glass on historical structures.
+However, the standards shall apply to new exterior additions to historical structures, and new construction on the site of historical structures, that are differentiated from the historical structures, if determined by the Planning Director to be consistent with the Secretary of the Interior's Standards for the Treatment of Historic Properties. - (b) Glazing on Commercial Storefronts.
 The ground floor of commercial storefronts directly fronting a public street, alley, or sidewalk.

-4. Standards.
+Standards.